-Cooperation arrangements: Authorization of cooperative approaches and negotiation process for cooperation agreements
+Cooperation arrangements: Authorisation of cooperative approaches and negotiation process for cooperation agreements

-- 23. Each government participating in cooperative approaches under Article 6.2 is required to authorize the cooperative approach.
-The authorization of a cooperative approach is to be granted when a cooperation agreement is signed between the parties to the cooperation agreement.
-The authorization of cooperative approaches for cooperation agreements typically involves the Government's approval, inter-agency coordination for the development of the cooperative approach and a legal review to ensure compliance with domestic laws and international obligations. - 24.
-It is essential to consider the following aspects while negotiating cooperation agreements: - Alignment of interests: Government agencies negotiating the agreement must carefully consider the interests and priorities of both countries and strive to achieve a fair and balanced outcome directed towards sustainable development goals for both. - Consideration of domestic/local constraints: Parties may be subject to domestic political, economic, or legal constraints that need to be considered to ensure informed decisions. - Consideration of international norms and standards: Cooperation agreements should generally comply with relevant international norms and standards, such as those established by the World Trade Organization or the UNFCCC. - Long-Term implications: Parties should consider the long-term implications of the agreement, including its potential impact on future relationships and policy decisions. - Interoperability with Voluntary Carbon Markets: Entities negotiating cooperation agreements should ensure that the terms are facilitative to explore other mechanisms and develop a common understanding to support interoperability with the VCMs.
+- 24. Each government participating in cooperative approaches under Article 6.2 is required to authorise the cooperative approach.
+The authorisation of a cooperative approach is to be granted when a cooperation agreement is signed between the parties4.
+The authorisation of cooperative approaches for cooperation agreements typically involves the Government's approval, interagency coordination for the development of the cooperative approach and a legal review to ensure compliance with domestic laws and international obligations. - 25.
+It is essential to consider the following aspects while negotiating cooperation agreements: - Alignment of interests: Government agencies negotiating the agreement must carefully consider the interests and priorities of both countries and strive to achieve a fair and balanced outcome directed towards sustainable development goals for both parties. - Consideration of domestic/local constraints: Parties may be subject to domestic political, economic, or legal constraints that need to be considered to ensure informed decisions. - Consideration of international norms and standards: Cooperation agreements should generally comply with relevant international norms and standards, such as those established by the World Trade Organisation or the UNFCCC. - Long-Term implications: Parties should consider the long-term implications of the agreement, including its potential impact on future relationships and policy decisions. - Interoperability with Voluntary Carbon Markets: Entities negotiating cooperation agreements should ensure that the terms are facilitative to explore other mechanisms and develop a common understanding to support interoperability with the VCMs.

-&lt;sup>4 Negotiations on Article 6 Is not concluded on the issue when ITMO use is authorized for Other International Mitigation Purposes.
+4 Negotiations on Article 6 Is not concluded on the issue when ITMO use is authorized for Other International Mitigation Purposes.
 Parties to the Paris Agreement did not agree at COP28 if those authorizations also should be defined as a cooperative approach requiring an authorization from a receiving Party.
 Thus, the authorization of a cooperative approach may also come to include cooperative approaches that are not preceded by bilateral agreements.